c4rt0/remotegardens/RaspberryPi_and_Arduino/readme.md

 This misterious sounding sentence became very clear really rapidly.
 I found out that instead of using analog-to-digital converter (ADC, A/D, or A-to-D)
 I could simply use Arduino which I already had in my arsenal.

+Configuration of Arduino as a slave took a little bit of work - included in this folder is a i2c_slave file which was uploaded directly to Arduino through USB.